-To enquire about this product, please fill in our enquiry form or use our contact details below.
+To request a sample, please fill in the form or use our contact details below.
 One of our team will get back to you as soon as we can.

 The Passy Muir Tracheostomy and Ventilator Swallowing and Speaking Valve is a simple medical device used by tracheostomy and ventilator users.
 The Passy Muir Valve redirects air flow through the vocal folds, mouth and nose enabling voice and improved communication.

 Their unique no-leak design provides many clinical benefits and there are several types of Passy Muir Valve to enable the medical team to offer the best suitable solution for the user.
 They may also reduce aspiration and assist with infection control, ventilator weaning, and decannulation.
 Many users have reported that the Passy Muir Valve has resulted in a significant positive impact on their quality of life.

 Passy Muir Valves may be utilised on paediatric and adult patients and attach easily to a standard tracheostomy tube hub.